mattdibi/redox-keyboard/README.md

-# Neoredox rev 1.0
+# Retrex rev 1.0

-The Neoredox rev 1.0 is the first functional version of the Neoredox keyboard.
+The Retrex rev 1.0 is the first functional version of the Retrex keyboard.